Zirchow in a traffic crisis: Citizens' initiative finally calls for a southern bypass!

 At the last meeting, five routes for the bypass were discussed with the aim of improving access to both the airport and the adjacent residential area.
 Engineering offices have now been commissioned to deliver the necessary preliminary work by the end of November 2022.
 State Secretary Meyer plans to come back to Zirchow in January to present the preferred variant.

-Citizens and citizens' concerns
+Costs and citizen concerns